 The main difference is that ADS-B In broadcast services do not require subscription or usage fees.
-If you choose to equip, ADS-B traffic, weather, and aeronautical information services are available to you free of charge.
+Aircraft owners that choose to equip will receive ADS-B traffic, weather, and aeronautical information services free of charge.

 ADS-B In allows operators to get traffic and data-linked geographical weather for free.
-Is it similar to XM weather some pilots receive now?
+Is it similar to XM weather?

 Yes.
-ADS-B's Flight Information Services-Broadcast (FIS-B) provides all of the information you would get with an XM basic subscription, and more.
-In fact, at no subscription cost to the user, the ADS-B FIS-B product today is comparable to the mid-to-high-level XM subscription.
-The FAA currently is discussing with the vendor the possibility of adding even more "no-cost" products to the FIS-B service, such as:
+ADS-B's Flight Information Services-Broadcast (FIS-B) provides all the aviation weather products available with an XM basic subscription, and more.
+In fact, at no subscription cost to the user, FIS-B also provides many of the products available from the mid-to-high- tier XM subscription services.

 Is FIS-B free?
 Is TIS-B free?